CyclingCodeMonkey/EmployeePaySlip/README.md

 * For current financial year income tax only
 * No salary sacrifice
 * No Levies are included, e.g. Medicare, Flood, etc
+* Throwing an exception and stopping the processing of Employee Payslip is satisfactory.